 What makes it worse is that we don’t understand the reasons behind the behaviours of others in that particular situation.
 We are not able to see / understand the situation from their point of view.

 This is exactly where NLP process – Perceptual Positions becomes handy.

-Perceptual Positions is a simple technique that enables you to see the other person’s point of view; to gain greater understanding of the other person’s perspective of a certain situation.
+The NLP Perceptual Position is a simple technique that enables you to see the other person’s point of view; to gain greater understanding of the other person’s perspective of a certain situation.

 Understanding the situation from the point of view of other’s not only helps in letting go of the negative emotions associated with the situation but also has a potential to provide powerful insights in terms of strategies to handle similar situations in the future more effectively.

-Pick an event/episode/conversation that went wrong or different from what you would have liked
+- Pick an event or episode or conversation that went wrong or different from what you would have liked

-Note: It is important to carry these steps under a trained professional if you are new to the process.
+Note: It is important to carry these steps of NLP Perceptual Positions under a trained professional if you are new to the process.
 This is to ensure that you get desirable results.

 If you are a coach or a trainer and would like to learn to use perceptual positions and other techniques from Hypnosis, NLP and Mindfulness more effective, you would love the Cognitive Hypnotic Coaching™ Program.